What we do

 - Wear lots of hats in a small indie development team;

-- Discover Montreal’s indie game scene by working at the Gameplay Space, a coworking environment downtown Montreal with 20+ indie game companies that hosts lots of game related events;
+- For the duration of the COVID-19 pandemic, we expect our team to mostly work from home.
+When it is safe to do so, we will return to the Gameplay Space, a coworking environment downtown Montreal with 20+ indie game companies that hosts lots of game related events;

 - Benefit from flexible working hours.